finaxis300/Enoch-Clent/Enoch dApp/react-typescript/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Security

+ For security purpose we have to ommit rest of the code, for full version of code please contact site admin help@finaxis.org
 ## Learn More

 To learn more about Next.js, take a look at the following resources: